makannew/Snake/README.md

 - using web-assembly
 - using machin-learning model as collision detection function

-Hopefully, I will try those solutions in futur!
+Hopefully, I will try those solutions in future!